usnistgov/fipy/documentation/USAGE.rst

    Forces the use of the :ref:`PYAMG` preconditioners in conjunction with the :ref:`SCIPY` solvers.

+.. cmdoption:: --pyamgx

+   Forces the use of the :ref:`PYAMGX` solvers.

 .. cmdoption:: --lsmlib

    Forces the use of the :ref:`LSMLIBDOC` level set solver.